Appearance

 2. Create your CSR files

-Here are the commands to run:
+Here is the command to run:

 openssl req -new -key <your.company.name>_privatekey_mtls.pem -out <your.company.name>_csr_mtls.pem